Using Hydrogen Energy As A Fuel

 Hydrogen is the simplest and most abundant element on Earth as a hydrogen atom consists of only one proton and one electron making it the first element in the periodic table.
 But despite its simplicity and abundance, hydrogen does not occur naturally as a gas here on the Earth instead it is always combined with other elements.
 For example, water as H2O.
-This is handy since over 72% of our planet is covered with water making the production of hydrogen as a source of energy highly sustainable.
+This is handy since over 72% of our planet is covered with water making the production of hydrogen as a source of energy highly sustainable, and a good candidate in our attempt to increase energy efficiency.

 Hydrogen also exists in nature in many organic and living organisms in the form of hydrocarbons which make up many all of our current energy fuels, such as natural gas, gasoline, propane and methane.
 In its pure form, hydrogen is colourless and odourless, but highly flammable gas acting as an energy carrier, not an energy source.